-Studies involving deliberate transfer of genes into human research participants (human gene transfer) via either of the following are covered by the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines) Section III-C and require review by the NIH Office of Biotechnology Activities (OBA) Recombinant DNA Advisory Committee (RAC) and the UW IBC:
+Studies involving deliberate transfer of genes into human research participants (human gene transfer) via either of the following are covered by the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines) Section III-C and require review by the NIH Office of Science Policy Recombinant DNA Advisory Committee (RAC) and the UW IBC:

 (Note that the above newly amended definition of human gene transfer is as stipulated by the March 2013 amendment to the NIH Guidelines.)

 Regardless of exemption from NIH Guidelines Section III-C, all clinical research involving recombinant or synthetic nucleic acids must be reviewed by the UW IBC.

 The IBC review process begins once all documents of the

 Principal Investigator's application packet are submitted.

 Please be aware that IBC review cannot be completed without recommendations from the RAC.
 The Principal Investigator should allow eight weeks for completion of the review process due

 to the large amount of material for review by the IBC subcommittee.

 - Recombinant nucleic acid molecules, or DNA or RNA derived from recombinant nucleic acid molecules; or